One free agent every NFL team must sign during 2025 offseason

 Free agent target: Mike Hilton, CB

-The cornerback position is arguably the deepest for the 2025 NFL free agent class.
-Mike Hilton would bring much-needed depth to the Green Bay Packers at that position.
+The cornerback position is arguably the deepest for the 2025 NFL free-agent class.
+Mike Hilton would bring much-needed depth to the Green Bay Packers in that position.
 He is a slot cornerback, so he could still thrive alongside Jaire Alexander.

 Los Angeles Rams